EventCamp 2019 SCHEDULE

 It’s not enough just to use email, a website, digital listings, and social media marketing tools to attract prospects.
 You need to be smart about how you use these tools and content to drive new business.
 We’ll share the top marketing tips that will bring your venue more quality leads and more sales.

-Marketing Session 2: The Power of Email Marketing
+Marketing Session 2: Making Email Marketing Work For You